compasjs/compas/docs/features/session-handling.md

 ### Session transport

 Compas also supports ways of transporting the JWT's.
-For now limited to reading from the HTTP Authorization header and reading and writing to HTTP cookies.
+For now limited to reading from the HTTP Authorization header.

 #### `SessionTransportSettings`